WICG/paymentlink/README.md

 - Microsoft Edge payment methods backed by Microsoft account (integrated wallet).
 - [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) (browser wallet extension).

+### Payment link - A link element with "facilitated-payment" relationship.

 ## Introduction
 Online checkout flows can be broadly classified as push and pull payments\*.
 A push payment is initiated by the consumer based on information provided by the merchant, whereas a pull payment is initiated by the merchant and collects information from the user.

 Certain push payment flows can cause high friction for users (e.g. display of a QR code that the user needs to scan with an eWallet app).
 Browsers may have the ability to more easily facilitate these payment flows (e.g. if the user has a wallet installed on their device that supports the underlying payment method for the displayed QR, or has a browser extension for the supported eWallet).
 Currently there is no easy way for browsers to know *passively* if a particular payment method is being offered by the merchant.
 The *[Payment Request](https://w3c.github.io/payment-request/) API* exists, but it requires active integration (e.g., merchant must explicitly trigger the API, handle communication with it, etc).

 We believe there is benefit for a 'passive' method to allow browsers to detect push payment flows, to allow users of integrated wallets the option of a better experience.
 A solution is proposed below to standardize payment links that can be embedded in checkout pages to give an 'alternate' representation of the payment method(s) that the merchant is presenting (in addition to e.g., showing the user a visual QR code, or a login button for an eWallet).
 This can be accomplished by extending the [link data type](https://html.spec.whatwg.org/multipage/links.html#linkTypes) in HTML.
 Links are used to define relationships between a document and other resources.
-This explainer proposes adding a new link type, "payment", to the HTML specification.
-The "payment" link type would be used to indicate a resource that can be used to make a payment.
+This explainer proposes adding a new link type, "facilitated-payment", to the HTML specification.
+The "facilitated-payment" link type would be used to indicate a resource that can be used to make a payment.

 \* Pull payments are not in scope for this proposal, but are mentioned to provide clarity on the existing browser solutions for optimizing online checkout experience.